vygr/ChrysaLisp/STATUS.md

 plus no need to clear the TX buffer from the VP side anymore.

 Overall, a lot of fixes thanks to the Raspberry PI !
-Certainly worth keeping that platform up tp date.
+Certainly worth keeping that platform up to date.

 Plus, ground work for a priority based scheduling system !